 Ms. Anita Algie reports

-The technical information contained in this news release has been reviewed and approved by Bradley C. Peek, MSc, certified professional geologist, who is a qualified person with respect to Noram's Clayton Valley lithium project as defined under NI 43-101.
+The technical information contained in this news release has been reviewed and approved by Brad Peek, MSc, CPG, who is a qualified person with respect to Noram's Clayton Valley lithium project as defined under National Instrument 43-101.

 About Noram Ventures Inc.

-Noram Ventures is a Canadian-based junior exploration company with a goal of developing lithium deposits and becoming a low-cost supplier.
-The company's primary business focus since formation has been the exploration of mineral projects.
-Noram's long-term strategy is to build a multinational lithium minerals company to produce and sell lithium into the markets of Europe, North America and Asia.
+Noram's long-term strategy is to build a multinational lithium mineral company to produce and sell lithium into the markets of Europe, North America and Asia.

 We seek Safe Harbor.